Introducing BenchProctor: a SAST benchmark you can't game

 What BenchProctor does differently

 Anti-leakage by construction.
 Emitted test files contain no comments, no CWE tags, no category names, and no hints in their identifiers.
-File IDs are shuffled, so a filename tells you nothing about a file’s category or its label.
+A file name tells you nothing about its category or its label.
 The only ground truth is a separate CSV answer key that the scanner never reads.

 Rotated every quarter.
-Each release is generated from a fixed seed that changes which combinations are emitted while holding every scoring-relevant invariant constant.
+The test code changes completely between quarters while every scoring-relevant invariant stays constant.
 You can’t pre-train against next quarter’s files, and last quarter’s score stays comparable.
-(More on that mechanism in a future post.)
+(More on that in a future post.)

 Running it takes three commands